-- The Directors are required to furnish disclosure of interest / concern at the time of their appointment at the first meeting of the Board in which he/she participates as a Director. - Further, the Directors are required to furnish yearly disclosure at the first meeting of the Board in every financial year. - The Directors are also required to disclose to the Company of any change in their status / interest on an ongoing basis, mainly at the first Board Meeting after such change / becoming interested.
+- The Directors are required to furnish disclosure of interest / concern prior to their appointment. - The Directors are required to furnish disclosure of interest / concern at the first meeting of the Board in which he/she participates as a Director. - Further, the Directors are required to furnish yearly disclosure at the first meeting of the Board in every financial year. - The Directors are also required to disclose to the Company of any change in their status / interest on an ongoing basis, mainly at the first Board Meeting after such change / becoming interested.

-The Disclosures, Registers of contracts in which Directors are interested are also audited by the Internal Auditors and Secretarial Auditors
+The Disclosures, Registers of contracts in which Directors are interested are also audited by the Internal Auditors and Secretarial Auditors.

-The Company has laid down the Procedural aspects relating to Disclosures by Directors and the same is reviewed upon any relevant changes in law or as and when deemed necessary to do so.
+The Company has laid down the Procedural aspects relating to Disclosures of Interest by the Directors as part of the Corporate Governance Policy and the same is reviewed annually or upon any relevant changes in law or as and when deemed necessary to do so.